Gyuri1/IPS_rule_updater/README.md

   Please modify according to Your environment!

-  This script will modify the the intrustion rules using the specified filter.
+  This script will modify the the intrustion rules of an IPS policy using the specified filter.

 # How to use: